 Walk yourself through each day and think about logistics, too.
 Will you need a rental car?
 Make sure to rent one well in advance.
 If you’re driving from place to place, will traffic be an issue?
 Check Google Maps at different times of the day, and give yourself some buffer time.
 If you’re scheduling meetings at restaurants or coffee shops, don’t leave it to chance: make reservations when possible!

 I’m a planner by nature and profession, but if every single second of my day is pre-planned, it can feel claustrophobic.
 So I also make sure to include some unstructured windows of time (to relax, explore, exercise, or just take a nap).
 It’s not a vacation, but decompressing a little helps keep me sharp and motivated during a busy business trip.

 There are so many products out there that can help make your business trip more comfortable, stress-free, and pleasant.
+One factor to make your business trip more convenient is hiring an expert in shipping luggage, who can take care of your luggage delivery, providing a hassle-free travel experience.
 Here are some travel essentials that I always bring with me on my own business travels: